Engineering

 The Integration Ecosystem

-The fastest-growing surface area in AI agent memory is not the core pipeline - it is the integration layer.
+The fastest-growing surface area in AI agent memory is not the core pipeline.
+It is the integration layer.
 As of early 2026, Mem0's official integration documentation covers 21 frameworks and platforms across Python and TypeScript.

 Agent Frameworks